jplatte/blog.turbo.fish/content/2021-02-20-proc-macro-simple-derive.md

 There are still many things that I haven't covered of course.
-The most important one in my opinion is error handling, specifically reporting errors as originating from part of the input; that's what the next article is going to be about.
-You will have to wait a bit longer for that one, since I had a head start for this one (I had written parts already when publishing the first article), which is not the case for the next one.
+The most important one in my opinion is error handling, specifically reporting errors as originating from part of the input; that's what the [next article] is about.

 [complete-macro]: https://github.com/jplatte/proc-macro-blog-examples/tree/simple-derive-v1/derive_getters
 [article-commits]: https://github.com/jplatte/proc-macro-blog-examples/compare/init...simple-derive-v1
+[next article]: /proc-macro-error-handling/

 ## Appendix